HousedHorse/3004-final/notes.md

 ### Why do it?

+- TODO: work on me!!

 ### FR and NFR (FURPS+)

+- TODO: work on me!!

 ### Scenarios and use cases

+- TODO: work on me!!

 ### UML use case diagrams

+- TODO: work on me!!

 ### Use case tables

+- TODO: work on me!!